What's new ?

 As a complement to applicable horizontal EU environmental legislation, a specific framework for the safe management of waste from extractive industries at EU level is in place comprising:

-For studies commissioned in this field by the European Commission, please refer to: http://ec.europa.eu/environment/waste/studies/index.htm
+For studies commissioned in the field of extractive waste by the European Commission, please refer to: http://ec.europa.eu/environment/waste/studies/index.htm#extractive_waste